Information Technology Vision and Strategy

 Host Technology/Strategy Summit

-GTA continued its annual survey of agency CIOs in 2020 to better understand how agencies depend on IT to meet their strategic objectives.
-Data from agencies are carefully analyzed and used to inform GTA’s efforts to leverage innovations in a rapidly changing technology environment and ensure better support for state operations.
+GTA continued its annual survey of agency CIOs in 2021 to better understand how agencies depend on IT to meet their strategic objectives.
+Data from agencies is carefully analyzed and used to inform GTA’s efforts to leverage innovations in a rapidly changing technology environment and ensure better support for state operations.
 Agency data is also used to update the Georgia Enterprise IT Strategic Plan.
-The first part of the IT strategy survey focused on the following areas related to enterprise IT objectives:

-The second part of the IT strategy survey focused on individual agencies’ strategic objectives.
+The 2021 IT strategy survey focused on individual agencies’ strategic objectives.
 It asked agencies to rate the importance of information technology in supporting their activities in the following areas:

 - Automating or improving business processes